Buying backlinks is a practice that you may have heard of, but you might not know whether you should do it.

 In 2019, Google announced that it would treat nofollow links as hints rather than directives.
 In other words, sometimes Google will “count” a nofollow link and sometimes it won’t.

 We’re not quite sure why Google made this change, but there’s some speculation that it was a response to many major websites moving to nofollow links as standard across their websites.
 Rather than lose these news sites as sources of information completely, Google made the change so it could continue counting backlinks from some of these sites.
 But as said, this is unconfirmed speculation.

 When Are No Follow Links Used?

-Google gives us three examples of when they recommend using the no follow attribute:
+Google gives us an example of when they recommend using the nofollow attribute: